 If you’re still feeling the FOMO, my top recommendation would be to book one of the following tours offered.
 Each one is a little different so I’ll let you decide which one works for you.

-Tuna Auction Viewing & Insider Tour at Toyosu Fish Market – This gives you access to the tuna auction with an English guide who can provide detailed commentary of what you’re seeing.
+VIP Tuna Auction and Special Access at Toyosu Fish Market – This gives you access to the tuna auction with an English guide who can provide detailed commentary of what you’re seeing.
 In addition, you’ll get insider access to the Fish Wholesale Area which normally is off limits to visitors.
-3 hour duration.
+4 hour duration.

 Tips For Getting to Toyosu Fish Market Tuna Auction